vectorgrp/sil-kit/docs/usage/utilities.rst

    *  -  Parameters
       -  -v, --version                                Get version info.
          -h, --help                                   Show the help of the IbSystemController.
-         -d, --domain <domainId>                      The domain ID which is used by the Integration Bus.
-Defaults to 42.
+         -u, --connect-uri <vibUri>                   The registry URI to connect to.
+Defaults to 'vib://localhost:8500'.
          -n, --name <participantName>                 The participant name used to take part in the simulation.
 Defaults to 'SystemController'.
          -c, --configuration <configuration>          Path and filename of the Participant configuration YAML or JSON file.
 Note that the format was changed in v3.6.11.